gabimoncha/react-native-template/README.md

 ## Road Map

+- FileLogger
+- Push notifications
 - Finish Detox integration
 - [Codepush Code Signing](https://github.com/microsoft/code-push/tree/v3.0.1/cli#code-signing)
 - Automated builds and distribution with Fastland & Appcenter

 ## Optional Steps

-#### Connect To Sentry
+#### Setup Code Push

 1. You will need to have [AppCenter CLI](https://github.com/microsoft/appcenter-cli) installed

-1. After creating an AppCenter account and/or organization add an app with the React Native Platform selected
+1. Creating an AppCenter account and/or organization and create an app for each platform and environment

+1. Copy and Replace the CodePushDeploymentKey in android/app/build.gradle under `buildTypes`

-1. Copy and Replace the CodePushDeploymentKey in android/app/src/main/res/values/strings.xml, ios/YourApp/Info.plist respectively
+1. Copy and Replace the CodePushDeploymentKey in android/app/build.gradle and XCode -> YourProject -> Build Settings -> `CODE_PUSH_KEY`

-You can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName> -k`
+You can retrieve this values by running `appcenter codepush deployment list -a <ownerName>/<appName> -k`

 #### Connect To Sentry